Austio/learning/Search/ai-powered-search/ai-powered-search.md

 ### Sparse Vector

-These exclude everythign that is not relevant
+These exclude everything that is not relevant

 ```
 sparse_query_vector = [1, 1] #[apple, juice]